kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 # swap         /dev/sdaX        /dev/urandom    swap,cipher=aes-cbc-essiv:sha256,size=256
 {% endhighlight %}
 and uncomment it.
-Then replace /dev/sdaX with the **UUID** of your swap partition in the same way we did for /etc/fstab and our boot options.  **It is extremely important to use the UUID here!** In the boot options or /etc/fstab, if the wrong partition was referenced, the system would simply not boot until it is fixed.
-Here, however, the partition would be rendered completely useless after mkswap gets called and a dm-crypt container is created.
+Then replace /dev/sdaX with the **UUID** of your swap partition in the same way you did for /etc/fstab and our boot options.  **It is extremely important to use the UUID here!**: in the boot options or /etc/fstab, if the wrong partition was referenced, the system would simply not boot until it is fixed.
+Here, however, the partition would be  rendered completely corrupted after mkswap gets called and a dm-crypt container is created.

 Now edit /etc/fstab.
 Find the line for the swap partition and change the partition to /dev/mapper/swap like so:
 {% highlight text %}
 /dev/mapper/swap    none        swap        defaults    0 0
 {% endhighlight %}
-this indicates that swap partition will be the "swap" container that we just told /etc/crypttab to create at boot time.
+this indicates that swap partition will be the "swap" container that you just told /etc/crypttab to create at boot time.

 ##Conclusion
 ---

+I hope that you have found this guide to be informative and helpful.
+While it is quite thorough in explaining the set up process, there is much more to learn and use now that your system is up and running.
+From automated snapshot management, to LUKS header backup and removal, from Btrfs filesystem hygiene practices, to further securing your system; there is a plethora of further fun, security and data integrity topics to explore with these tools.
+Have fun and enjoy.

+*feel free to contact me with any comments or corrections via the options listed at the bottom of the page.*